quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

   nominally separate contexts.
 For example, QUIC Connection IDs can be used to identify and track users across geographical networks {{Section 9.5 of !RFC9000}}).

+* System-level information such as CPU, process, or thread identifiers.

 * Stored State which can be used to correlate individual connections or sessions over time.
 Examples include QUIC address validation and retry tokens, TLS